I finally set up an autologin on the ugly little laptop, so I could properly time the boot from Grub to the desktop.

 There are two lessons I learned here: First, recompilation is simply the best solution for out-of-date hardware for me.
 I could tweak and pull Ubuntu until I was blue in the face and I never would get a 25-second Grub-to-X … unless I recompiled it all, and then it probably still wouldn’t be as fast.
 Even Lowarch wasn’t this fast.
 Nothing beats carving out the guts at the lowest level, and rebuilding from scratch.

-And second, you don’t need a $2000 dual core laptop to surf the Internet and send e-mail, if you can decipher CRUX.
-Ah, but that’s the catch. …
+And second, you don’t need a $2000 dual core laptop to surf the Internet and send e-mail, if you can decipher CRUX. :twisted: :shock: Ah, but that’s the catch. …